Rising airline emissions could trigger global caps as early as 2024 -trade group

 IATA and major airlines support CORSIA, which avoids a patchwork of regional emission rules that could raise costs, but some executives have criticized offsets.

-United Airlines UAL.O CEO Scott Kirby has dubbed them "greenwashing" and called for end of their use, estimating that planting trees on every acre of available land would address less than five months of emissions.
+United Airlines UAL.O CEO Scott Kirby has dubbed them "greenwashing" and called for an end to them, estimating that planting trees on every acre of available land would address less than five months of emissions.
 Instead, he wants the industry to focus on SAF, innovations like electric aircraft and carbon sequestration.

 "For an airline, it makes absolutely no sense to buy expensive SAF when it can actually buy cheap offsets instead," said Jo Dardenne, aviation director for Brussels-based Transport & Environment.